programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ## Text Enrichment with spaCy
 ### Creating Doc Objects
-To use spaCy, first load the natural language processing pipeline which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
+To use spaCy, the first step is to load the NLP pipeline which will be used to perform tokenization, part-of-speech tagging, and other text enrichment tasks.
 A wide range of pre-trained pipelines are available ([see the full list here](https://perma.cc/UK2P-ZNM4)), and they vary based on size and language.

 Again, we'll use `en_core_web_sm`, the small English pipeline which has been trained on written web texts.
 This model may not perform as accurately as the medium and large English models, but it will deliver results most efficiently.
 Once we've loaded the pipeline, we can check what functions it performs; `parser`, `tagger`, `lemmatizer`, and `ner`, should be among those listed.

 ```
 nlp = spacy.load('en_core_web_sm')